!The ultimate guide to traveling to Cancun Mexico!

 Main Airport: Cancun International Airport (CUN)

-Electric socket – the most commonly used is the plug that has two flat parallel pins, just like in the US.
-However, if you are coming from another country you will need a universal travel adaptor.
+The most commonly used plug is an electric socket with two flat parallel pins, just like in the US.
+However, if you are coming from another country, you will need a universal travel adaptor.

-Mexican Sim Card– I would recommend buying a Mexican SIM CARD for many reasons.
-Primarily because staying connected it’s a way to stay safe, and also because you can be reachable by your family and friends all the time (unless you don’t want to 😜) and you can share your beautiful vacation on your social)
+Mexican SIM Card– I would recommend buying a Mexican SIM CARD for many reasons.
+Primarily because staying connected is a way to stay safe, and also because you can be reachable by your family and friends all the time (unless you don’t want to 😜), and you can share your beautiful vacation on your social)

-Language Spoken – Although the official language is Spanish and some prehispanic dialects are still spoken in some communities, English is widely spoken among those who are in the tourism business.
+Language Spoken—Although Spanish is the official language, and some prehispanic dialects are still spoken in some communities, English is widely spoken among those in the tourism business.

 Related posts